wnstify/WordPress-Maintenance-Script/README.md

 # WordPress-Maintenance-Script
 This script is designed to automate the maintenance process for WordPress installations on a server.
 It verifies the integrity of WordPress core files, filters out common non-critical warnings, logs any discrepancies found, and sends a detailed report via email if any issues are detected.
 It's intended to help website administrators maintain the security and integrity of their WordPress sites efficiently.

+## :warning: Important Warning

+Before using this script, please be aware of the following important considerations:

+- **Data Safety**: Ensure you have **backups** of your WordPress installations.
+While this script is designed to enhance security and integrity by checking for file discrepancies, it's crucial to have a rollback plan.

+- **Testing Environment**: It's highly recommended to **test the script in a controlled environment** before deploying it on a production server.
+This ensures that it behaves as expected and does not inadvertently affect your live sites.

+- **Email Configuration**: This script sends reports via email.
+Ensure that your server is configured to send emails and that the email address specified in the script is correct and capable of receiving emails.

+- **Permissions**: Running this script requires certain permissions.
+Make sure the user executing the script has the necessary permissions to access and modify the WordPress installations.

+- **Customization**: Review and customize the script as necessary for your environment.
+This includes setting the correct email address, adjusting the path to your WordPress installations, and potentially modifying the cron job schedule.

+Failure to adhere to these considerations could result in unintended consequences for your WordPress installations.
+Use this script responsibly and at your own risk.

 ## How It Works

 The script performs the following actions: